anaseto/gruid/README.md

 [bubbletea](https://github.com/charmbracelet/bubbletea) module for building terminal apps, which in turn is based on the functional [Elm Architecture](https://guide.elm-lang.org/architecture/).
-The architecture has been adapted to be more idiomatic in Go, as well as more efficient.
+The architecture has been adapted to be more idiomatic in Go in the context of grid-based applications, and more efficient.

 You can find there [examples](https://github.com/anaseto/gruid/examples/) and the [documentation](https://pkg.go.dev/github.com/anaseto/gruid).